 Arthritis encompasses both osteoarthritis and inflammatory arthritis.
-These processes can both involve the hip joint and affect persons across the spectrum of all societies and all ages.
+These processes can involve both the hip joint, and affect persons across the spectrum of all societies and all ages.

 Osteoarthritis is poorly understood and it embraces a diverse group of conditions.

 Primary osteoarthritis occurs in genetically susceptible middle–aged or elderly people who often have a family history of arthritis.
 Frequently, several joints are involved.
 The condition is not relentlessly progressive.